meyer-archives/meyer-react-webpack-config/README.md

-# meyer-react-webpack-config
+# wub
-This here thing is a function that returns an opinionated webpack config.
+This here thing is a thing that returns an opinionated webpack config.
-The function takes an object of options:

 | Option | Description |
 |---|---|